 Plus I literally can’t watch it without smiling when big Josh Magennis appears!

 What is it with ITV and uncanny valley CGI renditions of players?
-The idea is actually pretty good – it’s based on classic French Tourism posters for each of the host cities – but the animation is just weirdly off-putting.
-The music is pretty dull too.
+The idea is actually pretty good – it’s based on classic French Tourism posters for each of the host cities – and the music, La Mer by Charles Trene, adds a bit of class to the proceedings but the animation is just weirdly off-putting.

 It also loses a point for not prominently featuring a Northern Ireland player (I’m petty like that) I think one of the green-shirted figures behind Bale is supposed to be Jonny Evans, but can’t really be sure.
 Anyway, it’s a no from me.